 Accordingly, users need to keep their contact coordinates on the registration page up-todate, using the "UPDATE MY INFORMATION" option.

 The editors of Food Policy welcome proposals for special issues on topics that fall within the scope of the journal.
-Please click here to see the aims and scope of Food Policy.
+Prospective Guest editors should refer to the journal special issue guidelines here before sending a proposal to firstname.lastname@example.org

 As part of the Your Paper Your Way service, you may choose to submit your manuscript as a single file to be used in the refereeing process.
 This can be a PDF file or a Word document, in any format or lay-out that can be used by referees to evaluate your manuscript.
 It should contain high enough quality figures for refereeing.
 If you prefer to do so, you may still provide all or some of the source files at the initial submission.
 Please note that individual figure files larger than 10 MB must be uploaded separately.